tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

   </tbody></table>
 </div>

 Throughout the season, the best overall SEA result was Talon randomly getting top 3 at DreamLeague S26.
 Evidently they spent all their mojo too soon and SEA had a real scramble to determine who their best teams were at the end of the season.
 At EWC, the two SEA teams representing were Talon and Execration.
-Here at TI, Nemesis and BOOM (who both beat Talon).
+Here at TI, Nemesis and BOOM (who beat Talon for both slots).

 **What would success look like?** I've seen a lot of group stage compendium predictions these past few weeks.
 So what would success look like for BOOM?
 To borrow a phrase from Counter-Strike esports: [FUCK YOUR PICK'EMS.](https://www.youtube.com/watch?v=sV6rl1A1VCo)